 Changes in the way your workplace is organized can have a significant effect on your employees’ overall productivity.
-For instance, employee spillover – the tendency for an employee’s nearest neighbours to influence his or her productivity and job satisfaction – can cut or boost productivity by 15 percent.
+For instance, employee spillover – the tendency for an employee’s nearest neighbours to influence his or her productivity and job satisfaction – can either boost or cut productivity by 15 percent.

 There are multiple types of moveable wall systems, from modular walls to demountable systems that require a more specialized approach to changing office layouts.
-Some of the more complex options offer increased acoustic isolation and other benefits, but the underlying system remains the same; moveable walls snap into place with little labour and virtually no waste.
+Some of the more complex options offer increased acoustic isolation and other benefits, but the underlying concept remains the same; moveable walls can be quickly disassembled, reconfigured or moved and reassembled with little labour and virtually no waste.

-Moveable wall systems produce no gypsum dust and avoid interfering with productivity outside the work area.
+Reconfiguring moveable wall systems produces no gypsum dust, little noise and can be done in a fraction of the time compared to a traditional drywall project.
 Instead of spending days coping with messy, noisy drywall installation, moveable walls allow office layout changes to take place while daily work routines continue as planned.

 With moveable walls, project-based office layouts are possible.
-Your office is able to flexibly cope with business demands by changing its interior structure to fit.
+Your office is able to flexibly cope with evolving business demands by changing its interior structure.
 In addition, you can more easily incorporate other elements of office infrastructure – like HVAC or electrical and data cabling – without having to risk implementing expensive changes later on.

 And if you are not sure your office will remain in the same building, you have an even greater incentive to look towards moveable walls.
-Upon moving out, most of your modular wall system will be readily compatible with your new office space, reducing moving costs immensely and giving moveable walls an ROI advantage that drywall simply cannot match.
+Upon moving out, you can pack up your moveable wall system and take it with you.

 Modular wall systems reduce the cost of moving and adjusting office interior walls.
 The ability to quickly construct new layouts without relying on messy, inefficient drywall installation projects makes workplace optimization much less costly.